RobinSpreckley/Spying-On-Cows/README.md

 # Spying-On-Cows
-The project also aims to make an effective machine learning predictive model from a herd and cow perspective and explains what attributes are used in both.

-This project implements databases, machine learning models, and Explainable artificial intelligence, to detect lameness effectively while showing how it classifies lameness.
-It looks at this problem from data of the individual cows and the herd data as a whole, to compare how these models predict lameness.
-It also sees how changes will affect both strategies.
+This project builds a machine learning pipeline to detect lameness in dairy cows using both individual and herd-level behavioral and health sensor data.
+It explores how changes in the modeling strategy (individual vs. herd) affect performance and interpretability, using Explainable AI techniques.

 ## 🎯 Project Overview